Clearing today in Revelstoke - Revelstoke Review

 Forecast from Environment Canada:

 Today: Clearing.
 Fog patches dissipating this morning.
-Wind northwest 20 km/h becoming light this afternoon.
 High plus 3.
-Wind chill minus 9 this morning.
-UV index 1 or low.
+UV index 2 or low.

 For more information see Environment Canada.